zephir-lang/zephir-docs/en/intro.rst

     }

-Actually, it is not expected that a developer that uses Zephir must know or even understand C, however if you have any experience with compilers, php internals or the C language itself, it would provide a more clear sceneario to the developer when working with Zephir.
+Actually, it is not expected that a developer that uses Zephir must know or even understand C, however, if you have any experience with compilers, php internals or the C language itself, it would provide a more clear sceneario to the developer when working with Zephir.

 A Taste of Zephir
 -----------------
-In the following examples, we’ll describe just enough of the details so you understand what’s going on.
+In the following examples, we’ll describe just enough of the details, so you understand what’s going on.
 The goal is to give you a sense of what programming in Zephir is like.
 We’ll explore the details of the features in subsequent chapters.

-The following example is very simple, it implements a class and a method with an small program that checks the types of an array
+The following example is very simple, it implements a class and a method with a small program that checks the types of an array

 Let’s examine the code in detail, so we can begin to learn Zephir syntax.